bgamari/ghc-wiki-import/unlifted-data-types.md

-Additionally, we would also like to have the coercion `Coercible (Box (Force a)) a` .
+A well-kinded coercion would be `Coercible (Box (Force a)) a` .
 However, without any optimization for `Box` in this case, these are NOT representationally equal, so this coercion is not valid.